mathieu-superpose/todo-list/README.md

 ## Descritption

-a simple todo app build with React/Typescript, and GraphQL/Apolo
+a simple todo app built with React/Typescript, and GraphQL/Apolo